sherigr/HairBar/README.md

 # HairBar

-A website created for a hair salon, utilizing HTML5/CSS3, JavaScript & jQuery.
+A website created for a hair salon, utilizing HTML5/CSS3, Bootstrap, JavaScript & jQuery.
 Microdata included to enhance SEO optimization.